 Monmouth County Personal Injury Attorney

 The attorneys at our Monmouth County personal injury law firm represent individuals who have been involved in car accidents, suffered dog bites, have been the victim of malpractice or suffered the wrongful death of a family member due to the negligence of others.
-Whether you or someone you know was hurt in a car accident caused by a speeding driver, a drunk driver or a careless driver, or during a slip and fall accident, our lawyers are ready and willing to fight for you.
+With local offices in Wall Township, we represent injured clients throughout Monmouth County, including in Freehold, Middletown, Howell, Holmdel, Manalapan, Long Branch, Asbury Park, and surrounding areas.
+Whether you or someone you know was hurt in a car accident caused by a speeding driver, a drunk driver, or a careless driver, injured in a slip and fall accident, or harmed in another event, our lawyers are ready and willing to fight for you.
 We offer a free consultation on all injury matters in New Jersey and are available anytime to answer your questions.
 Contact our local office in Monmouth County, NJ to speak with an experienced injury lawyer about your individual situation and legal options.
 Call 732-810-0336 or fill out our online form to receive a free case review.

 What is a Personal Injury Lawsuit?

 A personal lawsuit is a legal filing that seeks monetary compensation for someone who has been injured by the acts of another person, organization, or both a person and organization in the same matter.
 A personal injury lawsuit is fundamentally founded in a claim for negligence.
 Negligence is defined as the failure to take proper care in doing something.
 This legal concept can be best understood by breaking it down into distinct components.
 Negligence is comprised of four parts: duty, breach, causation and damages.
 Each of these concepts is explained in greater detail below.